ypid/ansible-opsi/docs/computers.rst

 """"""""""""""""""""""

 Fujitsu seems to disable this by default.
 Reason is unclear to me and it might come in handy when deploying desktop virtualization.
-This I decided to enable it.
+So I decided to enable it.